biosails/pheniqs/docs/quickstart.md

 >**Example 1.2** Output header and first 3 records (one complete read) from [interleaving](glossary#interleaved_file_layout) the three read segments verbatim into a single SAM formatted stream written to standard output using the configuration file in **Example 1.1**.
 {: .example}

-Next we will show you how to use this simple example to interleave raw split read segments into a single CRAM file.
-CRAM files are the latest indexed and compressed binary encoding of SAM implemented in [HTSlib](glossary#htslib) and often provide more efficient compression than the ubiquitous gzip compressed FASTQ format while being much faster to interact with.
+In the follwing example you will see how to use this simple example to interleave the raw split read segments into a single CRAM file.
+CRAM files are the latest indexed and compressed binary encoding of SAM implemented by [HTSlib](glossary#htslib) and often provide more efficient compression than the ubiquitous gzip compressed FASTQ format while being much faster to interact with.
 Packaging your reads into a CRAM container also makes archiving raw data simple.
 Another huge advantage of interleaved files is that they may be produced or consumed by Pheniqs through [standard streams](glossary#standard_stream).

 # Declaring Output

-Since most of the time you do not want your output on stdout you will want to provide an output file path.
+Since in most cases you do not want your output delivered to stdout, you will want to provide an output file path.
 To write interleaved output to a compressed CRAM file simply add an `output` directive to **Example 1.1**.
 Like `input`, the `output` directive is a JSON array of file paths.
-You may optionally specify multiple paths in the output array to write a split output.
+To interleave all output segments into the same file, specify only that one path in the `output` array.
+Alternatively, to split the output to multiple files, specify the same number as there are segments in the output read.

 >```json
 {